 Ayran is a drink made of 50/50 water and yoghurt, often times spiced with salt.
 It is also perfect for refreshment during the summer.

-Bulgaria is known for producing a wide range of quality wine due to its favorable, fertile lands.
+Bulgaria is known for producing a wide range of quality wine due to its favourable, fertile lands.
 During the Rose Festival, there is a Wine Expo organized in the halls of Kazanlak Theater, for all wine lovers.

 Museums, Theaters, Galleries